 INTD 295.
 Field Study.
 Guided study, observation or work experience in an area in which the graduate student needs advanced and specialized study.
 Prerequisite: Undergraduate major or minor in Interior Design, individual arrangement with instructor.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 INTD 299.
 Special Problems.
 Any properly qualified student may pursue a problem after approval by his/her advisor and the staff member with whom he/she works.
 Prerequisite: Undergraduate major or minor in Interior Design.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.